Wristband Number Details

 Vending during RAGBRAI

-RAGBRAI, The Register’s Annual Great Bicycle Ride Across Iowa, is an annual seven-day bicycle ride across the state.
-Heading into its 48th year, RAGBRAI is the oldest, largest and longest recreational bicycle touring event in the world.
+RAGBRAI, The Register’s Annual Great Bicycle Ride Across Iowa, is an annual eight-day bicycle ride across the state.
+This will be our 50th year!
+This makes RAGBRAI the oldest, largest and longest recreational bicycle touring event in the world.

 In the beginning, no one imagined that RAGBRAI would become the Iowa tradition it is now.
 We at The Des Moines Register thank all the riders who have joined us over the years.
 We especially wish to thank the thousands and thousands of volunteers in the towns we’ve visited along the way for their tireless work to show RAGBRAI riders the hospitality that has made our ride world famous.

 We encourage you to follow the application procedures and come along only if you are accepted as a registered rider.
 It is crucial that we keep our number of riders at the level suggested by the Iowa State Patrol and the Iowa Department of Transportation for the safety of all riders.
+Registration is also crucial so that we can properly advise communities and their vendors about what to expect.
 We thank you for your cooperation.

 For those of you who have never ridden, this rolling celebration of Iowa attracts participants from all 50 states and many foreign countries.
 It has covered thousands of miles through the years, and hundreds of thousands of riders have hopped in the saddle to pedal part of those miles.

 RAGBRAI is a bicycle ride, not a race.
 It started in 1973 as a six-day ride across the state of Iowa by two Des Moines Register columnists who invited a few friends along.
-It is held the last full week in July.
-RAGBRAI is planned and coordinated by The Des Moines Register, and riders who participate in RAGBRAI understand that they do so at their own risk.
+It is always held the last full week in July.
+RAGBRAI is planned and coordinated by Ventures Cycling (based in Des Moines, Iowa), and riders who participate in RAGBRAI understand that they do so at their own risk.

 Eight Iowa communities along the RAGBRAI route serve as “host” communities for overnight stays.
 RAGBRAI is a guest in these communities and we ask our riders to behave as such.